-An award-winning storyteller and activist, Sabaah uses written and visual media to bring a fresh perspective to the urgent questions of our time.
-Born in Los Angeles, raised on Maui and educated in New York City, the challenge of thriving in vastly different environments, from South Central LA to the Upper West Side.
-Her outlook on social change is both inclusive and unapologetic.
+Sabaah uses written and visual media to bring a hopeful yet unflinching perspective to the urgent questions of our time.
+Born in Los Angeles, raised on Maui and educated in New York City, the challenge of thriving in vastly different environments has made Sabaah an expert at resilience.
 She attended Columbia University as a premedical student and graduated with a degree in biology.
-Outside-the-box thinking and passion for social good drew her to the non-profit and grassroots sectors where she honed strategic planning and community organizing skills before becoming a filmmaker.
+Outside-the-box thinking and passion for social good then drew her to the non-profit and grassroots sectors where she honed strategic planning and community organizing skills before becoming a filmmaker.
 Having gone from homelessness to global recognition, Sabaah’s outlook on social change is heartfelt, experience based, and fearlessly inclusive.